-Revera's executive eirectors encourage the entire staff, as well as the residnet's family members, to be alert to changes in residents' status.
+Revera's executive directors encourage the entire staff, as well as the resident's family members, to be alert to changes in residents' status.
 From volunteers, nursing assistants, and social workers — Revera centers have a wide variety of people who interact with residents and may see subtle changes that could indicate an underlying problem.
 Revera centers' staff are trained to welcome everyone's observations, because it's much easier to address a medical issue in the early stages.
 And because a team effort is probably the single most important factor in reducing hospital readmission rates from nursing homes.

 The future is promising